 To join the service corps, fill out the online volunteer application.
 After reviewing your application, our volunteer coordinator will get in touch with you.
 If your experience is a good match for the service corps, you will be invited to complete a skills assessment and interview with us.
 If not, we will point you toward other volunteer opportunities that you might be interested in.

-During your interview, Service Corps Director Nan McKay will review the skills assessment with you and give you more information about 501 Commons, the service corps, and the types of volunteer opportunities available.
+During your interview, Senior Service Corps Advisor, Nan McKay will review the skills assessment with you and give you more information about 501 Commons, the service corps, and the types of volunteer opportunities available.